Acid Reflux (GERD) in Children

 Treatment for GERD in Kids

 If your child is suffering from gastroesophageal reflux disease, your doctor may advise you various acid reflux treatments for the child, with options based on the severity and symptoms of your child’s condition.
 Here are some of the treatment options available to treat gastroesophageal reflux disease in children:

 - The doctor may prescribe antacids to stop acid formation.

 - The doctor may give Proton pump inhibitors such as Prevacid and Nexium.

 - The doctor may prescribe Histamine-2 blockers, which reduce the formation of acid.

 Apart from the above medicines, your doctor may recommend the following changes in your child’s diet and lifestyle to reduce the symptoms of GERD:

 - Avoiding fatty, starchy or fried food items

 - Refraining from acidic fruits and vegetables, carbonated beverages and other such food items that irritate the tummy

-- Eating smaller and frequent meals through the day
+- Eating smaller and more frequent meals throughout the day

 - Losing weight if your child is obese